Welcome to the PIMFA Talent, Inclusion, Diversity and Equity (TIDE) website - a one stop shop for everything in these areas.

 What is Talent?

-Talent is a special ability, a natural aptitude that someone has that leads an individual to success.
+Talent is a special ability, a natural aptitude that someone has which leads an individual to success.

 Why is Talent so important?